awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apprunner-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-apprunner-service-tags"></a>
-An optional list of metadata items that you can associate with your service resource\.
+An optional list of metadata items that you can associate with the App Runner service resource\.
 A tag is a key\-value pair\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)